 Find out what single-celled bacterium have in common with 100-trillion-celled human being; find out how people employ technology to meet their needs and how man explores the universe.
 At the end of 2012, the center will become one of only four institutions in the U.S. to house a Space Shuttle Orbiter.

-The original “Happiest Place on Earth” still charms visitors some 50 years after opening its gates.
-While it has all the high points you want to hit at a Disney Park, parents might find it smaller and more manageable than the park in Orlando, especially with smaller kids.
+The original “Happiest Place on Earth” still charms visitors some 60 years after opening its gates.
+While it has all the high points you want to hit at a Disney Park, parents find it smaller and more manageable than the park in Orlando, especially with very young kids.

 After spotting the sidewalk stars with your favorite actor’s names try stepping in stars’ footprints at Grauman’s Chinese Theatre and admiring the costumes in the Hollywood Museum.
 Then pose for photos with costumed characters ranging from “Marilyn Monroe” to “Batman.”